The Church of Hope at Ramallah

 The Rev. Ramez Ansara previously served as pastor of Hope.
 Pastor Ansara was born and raised in Ramallah.
 He received his theological training at the Lutheran Seminary in Tanzania, Africa, called Makumira University College.
 Classes at this seminary are taught primarily in English, but Swahili is the language of the people.
 Pastor Ansara can speak Swahili, and spent time with the Tanzanian people as well as studying at the seminary.

-The Rev. Dr. Munib A. Younan, current Bishop of the ELCJHL also previously served as pastor of the Ramallah congregation prior to being called to serve as Bishop, as well as during his first years as Bishop.
+The Rev. Dr. Munib A. Younan, Bishop Emeritus of the ELCJHL also previously served as pastor of the Ramallah congregation prior to being called to serve as Bishop, as well as during his first years as Bishop.

 Back to top